bitfireAT/webdav-push/webdav-push-draft.md

 Allowed response codes:

 * 201 if the subscription was registered and the server wants to return additional information, like encryption details that are only valid for this subscription.
 Details have to be specified by the particular transport definition.
-* 204 if the subscription was registered.
+* 204 if the subscription was registered
 * other response code with usual HTTP/WebDAV semantics (if possible, with `DAV:error` XML body)

 In any case, when a subscription is registered the first time, the server creates a URL that identifies that registration (_registration URL_).
 That URL is sent in the `Location` header and can be used to remove the subscription.